benwarnerDigitalArts/3Dworks/dpa8070/sceneReplication/README.md

 ![exploded and wood](https://benwarnerdigitalarts.github.io/3Dworks/dpa8070/sceneReplication/images/explodedAndWoodShaders.PNG)

 #### When it's all stripped away, the scene is still pretty interesting but you can see how much the shaders really contribute to the finished product.
-Also, in this stripped view you can see the main directional light that creates the shadows to come closer to reality.
+Also, in this stripped view you can see the main directional light (upper right) that creates the shadows to come closer to reality.
 Additionally, there is an Arnold skydome light that fills the rest of the lighting.

 #### And just look at that cube again!
-I am surprised at how real it looks, but I think I like this piece the most.
+I am surprised at how real it looks considering the simplicity, but I think I like this piece the most.

 ![stripped and cube](https://benwarnerdigitalarts.github.io/3Dworks/dpa8070/sceneReplication/images/strippedAndCube.PNG)